Your brand identity should be like a fingerprint – unique and associated with your business only.

 A clearly articulated, consistent mission coupled with the specificity of your authentic brand identity demands a visual language just as specific.

-Stock art, on the other hand, exists to be malleable and adaptable to a wide range of users – the more buyers can use it, the more profitable it is for the creator.
+On the other hand, stock art exists to be malleable and adaptable to a wide range of users – the more buyers can use it, the more profitable it is for the creator.
 By design, stock art is the opposite of specific.
 Therefore it can’t have a strong point of view.

 Yet, your brand needs a strong point of view if it’s going to stand out.

-Instead of Stock Art… Sing your brand’s voice loud and proud.
+Instead of stock art… Sing your brand’s voice loud and proud.
 Make art design choices that will give your brand a consistent, clearly articulated point of view.
-Invest in original logo and web design that captures the unique essence of your brand.
+Invest in an original logo and website design that captures the unique essence of your brand.

-An authentic brand is one that presents itself with honesty and transparency.
+An authentic brand presents itself with honesty and transparency.
 These traits make authentic brands relatable and trustworthy.

-Using stock photography on your website in place of photos of your actual business or employees may be easy.
-But, it’s a far cry from authentic.
+Using stock photography on your website in place of your actual business or employees’ photos may be easy.
+But, it’s a far cry from authenticity.